Frameworks that make digital health legible, evaluable, deployable.

 What frameworks govern AI assurance and safety in healthcare?

-The leading AI assurance frameworks for healthcare include the CHAI Responsible AI Guide (RAIG) and Assurance Standards Guide from the Coalition for Health AI; the Joint Commission and CHAI Responsible Use of AI Guidance released in September 2025; the NIST AI Risk Management Framework with its Generative AI Profile; ISO/IEC 42001 for AI management systems; the National Academy of Medicine AI Code of Conduct; and the WHO Ethics and Governance of AI for Health.
+The leading AI assurance frameworks for healthcare include the CHAI Responsible AI Guide (RAIG) and Assurance Standards Guide from the Coalition for Health AI; the Joint Commission Responsible Use of AI in Healthcare (RUAIH) Certification, launched June 2026 following the September 2025 joint guidance with CHAI; the NIST AI Risk Management Framework with its Generative AI Profile; ISO/IEC 42001 for AI management systems and its companion ISO/IEC 42005 for AI system impact assessment; the National Academy of Medicine AI Code of Conduct; and the WHO Ethics and Governance of AI for Health.
 Together these frameworks shape how U.S. health systems govern, evaluate, and deploy clinical AI.
 See the full AI assurance & safety section.

 What is the V3 framework for digital clinical measures?